-Nevertheless, we will describe below some on-going initiatives that affect the European network, already identified as a priority by the EuroGOOS Tide Gauge Task Team, and partly to be accomplished in the framework of EuroSea and other projects.
+Nevertheless, we will describe below some on-going initiatives, most related to the European network, already identified as a priority by the EuroGOOS Tide Gauge Task Team, and partly to be accomplished in the framework of EuroSea and other projects.
 Their final implementation should however converge towards GLOSS requirements and decisions through the next years.